Your Dollars in Action: Giving Drives Research and Progress Toward a Cure

 - Funded the early research that allowed MD Anderson Cancer Institute scientists to develop an approach that uses a modified version of the common cold virus to attack glioblastoma cells.
 This research strategy is now being evaluated in clinical trials.

-- Seven new brain tumor drugs have the potential to move to phase 3 clinical trials soon and could represent new treatment pathways.
+- Seven new brain tumor treatments have the potential to move to phase 3 clinical trials soon and could represent new treatment pathways.

 - Defeat GBM-funded work paves way for non-invasive diagnosis, treatment monitoring, and research such as liquid biopsies and new biomarkers.